Arnab1311/Smart-attendance-system-using-face-recognition-/README.md

 ![This is an image](/images/fr.jpg)

 ## Installation
-Run requirements.txt

-### To Install dlib in windows
+#### A. To Install dlib in windows
 1. pip install CMake
 2. Go to Visual Studio installer.
 3. Go to modify installation.
 4. Go to the Individual Components tab select and install Visual C++ Tools for Cmake.
 5. pip install Dlib

+B. Run requirements.txt

 ## face_recognition
 1. Go to images/train